tymyrddin/purple/source/docs/foundations/system-effectiveness/core-triad.md

 ## Models

 A model is a mental representation of how the system works.
 Everyone has them.
-Most are incomplete, partially wrong, or anchored to a state the system was in several years ago.
+Many are incomplete, partially wrong, or anchored to a state the system was in some time ago.

 Some common examples in security: